AwalaApp/specs/rs003-key-agreement.md

 This protocol extends Relaynet to add perfect forward secrecy, future secrecy and replay attack mitigation.
 It is heavily based on the [Extended Triple Diffie-Hellman protocol](https://signal.org/docs/specifications/x3dh/) and the [double ratchet algorithm](https://signal.org/docs/specifications/doubleratchet/) from the Signal project, with some notable differences:

 - There is no central server that can provide certificates or public keys for any node in Relaynet, but that is not necessary because peers always have each other's certificates.
+For example, a client-side application will be distributed with the certificate of the server-side endpoint, and similarly, user gateways could be distributed with the certificate of their relaying gateway (or provided by a trusted relayer in a cargo relay connection).
 - This protocol must be [tolerant to disruptions](https://en.wikipedia.org/wiki/Delay-tolerant_networking): Messages are most likely to arrive late, in batches and out of order, or they may be lost.
 - The Diffie-Hellman (DH) exchange can also be done with the traditional finite field approach to lower the barrier to adoption.
 In other words, this protocol still supports Elliptic Curve Diffie-Hellman (ECDH), but it does not require it.